cfeenstra67/sqlauthz/README.md

 ## Integrating into a production application

-If you're considering integrating `sqlauthz` into a production application, there probably at least two important things you'll want to consider:
+If you're considering integrating `sqlauthz` into a production application, there are probably at least two important things you'll want to consider:

 - How to integrate `sqlauthz` into your CI/CD pipeline
 - How to integrate `sqlauthz` into your tests